-Everybody has a rock bottom.
+Everybody has a rock bottom during their pregnancy.
 My rock bottom came when I thought the first trimester was behind me.
-I inhaled a burrito, it didn’t want to stay down and in favour of my persian rug, I opted to instead throw up all over my staircase.
+I inhaled a burrito, it didn’t want to stay down and in favour of my Persian rug, I opted to instead throw up all over my staircase.
 And as the warm vomit was running down my legs I began to cry…and then started laughing, a lot and for long.
 It’s always darkest before the dawn…

 Physically, my tummy muscles hurt and I woke up the other night convinced I was in pre-term labour when in fact my ligaments and uterus were just cramping.
 No one tells you that the cramping can hurt, a lot!

-Even though pregnancy, for me, is the pits, seeing my daughter’s little face at her 20 week fetal assesment has turned me into mush.
+Even though pregnancy, for me, is the pits, seeing my daughter’s little face at her 20-week fetal assessment has turned me into mush.
 I constantly miss her even though we have never met.
 I can’t wait to hold her, can’t wait to see what she will look like and who she will become.
-I love her and that is the beginning and end of everything ❤
+The love I feel for her is the beginning and end of everything ❤

 – Olivia Gillin de Beer